karyateguh/Book-Recommendation/README.md

 # Modelling

 # 1. SVD (Singular Value Decomposition)
 SVD is a classic and well-regarded model in recommendation systems.
 Its primary strength lies in its ability to handle sparse datasets, which are common in user-item matrices where most items remain unrated by users.
-In our evaluation, SVD achieved an RMSE of 3.5311, the lowest among all models, indicating strong accuracy in predicting ratings.
-It also performed well in recall, scoring 0.91, which means it successfully identified 91% of the relevant books for the user.

 * Strengths: